sscollis/lns3d/test/mse-recep/README.md

-# Acoustic Receptivity
+# Acoustic Receptivity on a MSE

-This is an acoustic receptivity setup for a modified super-ellipse following Collis PhD thesis, Ch.
-4.
+This is an acoustic receptivity setup for a modified super-ellipse (MSE) following Collis PhD thesis, Section 4.4.

 There are two ways to compute the solution, time-domain and frequency-domain.
 Either way, one first needs to compute the potential and mean-flow solutions.

 ## Potential and Mean